Mexican Wedding Cookies

 * If you are adding pecan pieces, add them now.

-Add milk, start by adding 2 tbsp.
-Add more as needed until the dough can formed in a ball.
+Add milk.
+Start by adding 2 tbsp. and add more as needed until you can form little balls.

-Make round using a tablespoon scooper and form them between your hands.
+Make round by using a tablespoon scooper and form them between your hands.

 Place them in a parchment paper-lined cookie sheet and bake at 350 F for 17 minutes.

-Once baked get them out of the oven and toss them in the sugar-cinnamon mix.
+Once baked get them out of the oven and toss them in the sugar-cinnamon mix while hot.
 Place in a plate to let them cool completely.

 *If using powdered sugar, let them cool down completely before tossing them in the sugar.